vexyl/TanarusExtractor/README.md

 # TanarusExtractor

 ## Info
 This repository adds basic WLD support to the T3D extractor.
-At the moment, it will convert the WLD inside the T3D to a .obj as an untextured map.
-Eventually, it should support textures as I have all the information to implement it.
+At the moment, it will convert the WLD inside the T3D to a .obj/.mtl.
 It still needs a ton of polish, so feel free to make contributions.

 ## New features
 Basic WLD support

-Export WLD to OBJ (untextured map)
+Export WLD to OBJ

 ## Running
 If running as an executable: ```./T3D.exe <archive.t3d> <output folder> [-obj]```